Highlights of Gov. Evers’ state budget proposal

 #ReadLocal

+K-12 SCHOOLS: Funding for K-12 schools would increase by 10 percent, or $1.4 billion, and the complex state aid formula would be rewritten.
+The state would pay at least two-thirds of school costs through aid, and a ban on how many times a district could ask voters to exceed local property tax limits would be repealed.

-VOUCHER SCHOOLS: Evers wants to freeze enrollment in voucher schools starting in 2021, a move Republicans oppose.
-Evers says an enrollment freeze would save money on property taxes, but supporters of the program say it will deny people the chance to escape failing public schools.
+VOUCHER SCHOOLS: Enrollment in voucher schools would be frozen starting in 2021, a move Republicans oppose.
+Evers would also do away with an income tax deduction for private school tuition, which would raise about $12 million a year.

-HIGHER EDUCATION: Evers plans to continue a tuition freeze at the University of Wisconsin for at least two years, boost funding by $150 million and allow for immigrants living in the U.S. illegally to pay in-state tuition.
+HIGHER EDUCATION: A tuition freeze at the University of Wisconsin would continue for at least two years, with overall funding increased by $150 million.
+Residents of other countries who have graduated from a Wisconsin high school, spent at least three years attending a Wisconsin high school and are pursuing U.S. citizenship could pay in-state tuition at UW schools and state technical colleges.
 Republicans oppose the in-state tuition plan, a version of which they stripped from state law in 2011.

-TAXES: Evers will propose a 10 percent income tax cut targeting middle-income earners.
-He vetoed a similar Republican bill last week.
-Evers and Republicans disagree over how to pay for the tax cut.
+DRIVER'S LICENSES: The budget would make people who are living in the country illegally eligible for driver's licenses and identification cards.

+TAXES: Income taxes for the middle class would be cut 10 percent.
+He would also limit a 30 percent capital gains exclusion to single people earning less than $100,000 and couples earning less than $150,000.
+That would bring in $500 million over two years.
+A new child care tax credit equal to 50 percent of the same federal credit would be created.
+First-time homebuyers could subtract up to $5,000 a year, $10,000 for married couples, in accounts to pay for home purchases that would grow tax-free.

+E-CIGARETTES: The budget would impose a tax on all e-cigarettes and vaping products equal to 71 percent of the product's list price.
+The tax rate mirrors the existing rate on traditional cigarettes and other tobacco products.

+PROPERTY TAXES: Property taxes would increase on average $50 in each of the next two years on the median-valued home.
+That's a 1.7 percent increase.
+The median-valued home is $173,646.

-HEALTH CARE: Evers has promised to propose accepting federal Medicaid expansion, a move that would add about 76,000 low-income people to Medicaid and save the state about $280 million over the next two years thanks to an infusion of federal dollars.
+HEALTH CARE: Evers would accept federal Medicaid expansion , a move that would add about 82,000 low-income people to Medicaid and save the state about $320 million over the next two years thanks to an infusion of federal dollars.
 But Republicans have been outspoken against it, saying putting more people on Medicaid will shift costs to the private sector and ultimately cost the state more in later years.

-CRIMINAL JUSTICE: Evers said he won't include funding for a new prison, but he will increase spending to pay for hiring more guards and pay them more.
-Evers also wants to reduce the overall prison population, which is about 32 percent over capacity, but hasn't said exactly how he will do it.
-Evers wants to indefinitely delay closure of the troubled Lincoln Hills juvenile prison, while spending nearly $200 million more on smaller replacement facilities.
-He also wants to raise from 17 to 18 the age that offenders are considered adults for most crimes.
+YOUTH PRISON: Evers calls for indefinitely delaying closure of the troubled Lincoln Hills juvenile prison, while spending nearly $200 million more on smaller replacement facilities.
+He also called for raising from 17 to 18 the age that offenders are considered adults for most crimes.

-NATURAL RESOURCES: Evers plans to borrow nearly $70 million more over the next two years to combat water pollution and replace lead pipes.
-Evers also said he wants to hire more scientists at the Department of Natural Resources after some positions were eliminated under Gov. Scott Walker's administration.
+NATURAL RESOURCES: Evers wants to borrow nearly $70 million more over the next two years to combat water pollution and replace lead pipes.
+He also proposed adding five scientists at the state Department of Natural Resources to research water pollution and five positions to regulate factory farms.

-DARK STORES: Evers will call for closing the "dark stores" loophole that allows big box retailers to save millions of dollars in property taxes by assessing the value of their active stores as if they were vacant.
+DARK STORES: Evers calls for closing the "dark stores" loophole that allows big box retailers to save millions of dollars in property taxes by assessing the value of their active stores as if they were vacant.

-PLANNED PARENTHOOD: Evers will include nearly $28 million to support women's health care issues, including restoring funding available to Planned Parenthood that was blocked by Walker.
+PLANNED PARENTHOOD: Nearly $28 million would be spent to support women's health care issues, including restoring funding available to Planned Parenthood that was blocked by Walker.

 REDISTRICTING: Evers proposed a nonpartisan redistricting process that would take away the Legislature's power to draw political boundary maps, a move he said would stop partisan gerrymandering.
 Republicans support the current process.
 The next round of redistricting will occur after the 2020 census.

-Note: CORRECTIONS: The budget doesn't set aside any money for building a new prison to deal with overcrowding, but it does call for building an additional barracks at two prisons to house more than 400 inmates.
-The budget also would establish a new pay progression for guards and bump starting pay from about $16 an hour to $18.
-Evers has said he wants to reduce the overall population but the budget doesn't include any early release initiatives that would accomplish that.